orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     - If the CI image is listed for "defaults for distros" table from above, add the corresponding Python slot(s).
-    - If a Dockerfile exists, use corresponding "default for distros" table from above, to add the Python slot(s).
+    - If a Dockerfile exists, use the corresponding "default for distros" table from above to add the Python slot(s).
-    - If the Python version is in the build files (CMakeLists.txt, meson.build, etc), add the versions allowed.
+    - If the Python version is in the build files (CMakeLists.txt, meson.build, etc), add the versions allowed to PYTHON_COMPAT.

   Fallback rule 3: